maneatingape/advent-of-code-rust/README.md

 ## Performance

 Benchmarks are measured using the built-in `cargo bench` tool run on an [Apple M2 Max][apple-link].
-All 200 solutions from 2023 to 2019 and also 2017 to 2015 complete sequentially in **1.6 seconds**.
+All 225 solutions from 2023 to to 2015 complete sequentially in **1.7 seconds**.
-Interestingly 93% of the total time is spent on just 8 solutions.
+Interestingly 93% of the total time is spent on just 9 solutions.
-Performance is reasonable even on older hardware, for example a 2011 MacBook Pro with an [Intel i7-2720QM][intel-link] processor takes 4.8 seconds to run the same 200 solutions.
+Performance is reasonable even on older hardware, for example a 2011 MacBook Pro with an [Intel i7-2720QM][intel-link] processor takes 4.9 seconds to run the same 225 solutions.

 ![pie-all]